-Each 1 increase (decrease) in the public offering price per share would increase (decrease) the total consideration paid by new investors, total consideration paid by all stockholders and the price per share paid by new stockholders by , and , respectively, assuming that the number of shares offered in this offering, as set forth on the cover page of this prospectus, remains the same.
+Each \$1 increase (decrease) in the public offering price per share would increase (decrease) the total consideration paid by new investors, total consideration paid by all stockholders and the price per share paid by new stockholders by \$4.67 million, \$4.67 million and \$1, respectively, assuming that the number of shares offered in this offering, as set forth on the cover page of this prospectus, remains the same.

-If the underwriters' over-allotment option is exercised in full, the number of shares held by new investors will increase to shares, or %, of the total number of shares of common stock outstanding immediately after this offering.
+If the underwriters' over-allotment option is exercised in full, the number of shares held by new investors will increase to 5,370,500 shares, or 39.4%, of the total number of shares of common stock outstanding immediately after this offering.

-The tables and calculations above are based on shares outstanding as of June 30, 2006 after giving effect to the -for- stock split of our common stock to be effected immediately prior to the closing of this offering, and exclude:
+The tables and calculations above are based on 9,229,807 shares outstanding as of June 30, 2006 and exclude:

-^Ø shares issuable upon exercise of options outstanding as of June 30, 2006, at a weighted average exercise price of per share, of which options to purchase shares were exercisable as of that date;

-^Ø shares issuable upon exercise of warrants outstanding as of June 30, 2006, at an exercise price of per share, all of which were exercisable as of that date; and

-Ø shares available for future grant under our stock plans as of June 30, 2006.
+- ^Ø 1,564,682 shares issuable upon exercise of options outstanding as of June 30, 2006, at a weighted average exercise price of \$6.01 per share, of which options for 22,500 shares were exercised on July 21, 2006 and all of which remaining options will be exercisable upon completion of this offering; - ^Ø 52,781 shares issuable upon exercise of warrants outstanding as of June 30, 2006, at a nominal exercise price per share, of which warrants for 21,877 shares were exercised on July 14, 2006 and warrants for the remaining 30,904 shares will be exercised upon completion of this offering; - Ø 12,500 shares of restricted common stock issued to one of our employees on July 10, 2006; and - Ø 2 million shares available for future grant under our stock plans upon completion of this offering.